calliecameron/markdown-makefile/tests/test4/saved/test4.md

 Test text test text test text.

 > This is a quote block.
 It should be indented slightly and shouldn’t contain a line break.
+>
+> This is a second paragraph in the same quote block.

 > | This is a quoted line block.
 It should be indented slightly
 > | and have a *line break* after ‘slightly’, and **formatting**.